 This case involved the August 2015 death of Missouri State Trooper James Bava who died when he was involved in a one vehicle crash on rural State Highway FF in Audrain County.
 Bava was raised in St. Charles County.

 On the morning of August 28, 2015, twenty-three year old Serghei Comerzan was operating his motorcycle at an extremely high rate of speed on rural State Highway FF in Audrain County, Missouri when he passed Trooper Bava who was travelling in the opposite direction.
 Trooper Bava radioed his dispatch that he was going to attempt to stop the motorcycle, turned his vehicle around and began his attempt to catch up with Comerzan.
 This highway, like many rural state highways, is a hilly two lane roadway.
 People who live or travel Highway FF, referred to the roadway as “Death Road” which is what it proved to be for Trooper Bava.
 His vehicle left the roadway, struck a tree and burst into flames, instantly killing the Trooper.

-The Prosecutor’s office in Audrain County and criminally charged alleging that Comerzan knew he was being pursued by Trooper Bava and in his actions of failing to stop, negligently caused the death of Trooper Bava.
+The Prosecutor’s office in Audrain County criminally charged Comerzan alleging that he knew he was being pursued by Trooper Bava and by his actions of failing to stop, negligently caused the death of Trooper Bava.

 Missouri State statute 565.024 states:

 A person commits the crime of involuntary manslaughter in the first degree if he or she: (1) Recklessly causes the death of another person; or (the other subcategories deal with being intoxicated).